whiplade/python-p4-sending-get-requests/README.md

 So, we've seen how to get the HTML code from a webpage.
 Although this is cool, in its current state, this isn't very useful information.
-There are actually tools designed specifically to take this raw HTML and turn it into organized data for us in a process known as scraping, but we don't need to learn that just yet.
+There are actually tools designed specifically to take this raw HTML and turn it into organized data for us in a process known as scraping, which we learned about in the previous optional module.
 Plenty of data is already organized and made available to us separate from HTML code and we can retrieve it the same way we send a GET request to a website.